godot-go/godot-go/README.md

 ### Building Godot-Go

 In order for godot-go to work correctly, you must make sure the godot_headers are in sync between your godot binary and godot-go.
-Development is built and tested off of Godot 4.2-dev6 or [Godot@57a6813](https://github.com/godotengine/godot/tree/57a6813bb8bc2417ddef1058d422a91f0c9f753c).
+Development is built and tested off of [Godot 4.2-beta1](https://github.com/godotengine/godot-builds/releases/tag/4.2-beta1).

     # exports the latest gdextension_interface.h and extension_api.json from the godot binary
-    GODOT=/godot_folder_path/bin/godot make update_godot_headers_from_binary
+    GODOT=/some_path/bin/godot make update_godot_headers_from_binary

     # generates code for wrapping gdextension_interface.h and extension_api.json
     make generate